libp2p/interop/PDD-THE-IPFS-BUNDLE.md

         ]
       },
       discovery: [
-        wsstar.discovery,
         new MulticastDNS(peerInfo, 'ipfs.local'),
         new Railing()
       ],
       DHT: KadDHT,
       // Currently, PeerRouting and ContentRouting are attached
       // from the KadDHT package.
-In the future we will have both systems in its own separate modules.
+In the future we will have both systems
+      // in its own separate modules.
       // PeerRouting: [],
       // ContentRouting: []
     }